 5. ADORNO presents Melt

 “MELT” is 3,000 square feet of expressionist, experimental, contemporary design in disguise as a living room.
-With works by 30 New York-based artists and designers, the show, presented by ADORNO and co-curated by HNH Gallery, is full of colors, dynamism, and shapes that, you guessed it, kind of melt.
-The exhibition will remain through the end of May.
+With works by 30 New York-based artists and designers, the show, presented by ADORNO design and HNH Gallery, is full of colors, dynamism, and shapes that, you guessed it, kind of melt.
+The exhibition, co-curated by HNH Gallery’s Nidaa Ombali and ADORNO’s Martin Clausen, will remain through the end of May.

 6. WantedDesign Launch Pad